Carrying His Cross

 egan to teach them that the Son of Man must suffer many things and be rejected by the Elders and the High Priests and the Scribes and be killed, and after three days, he would rise.”
 In response, Peter took him aside and “reproved him.”

 Jesus declared this “plainly.”
 It was not an enigmatic saying and the fact that Peter reacted so sharply demonstrates that he understood his words but did not like what he heard.
-The idea that the Messiah would be killed by the nation’s greatest enemy, and through the plotting of the priestly authorities was intolerable to a patriotic Jew.
+The idea that the Messiah would be killed by the nation’s greatest enemy, Rome, and through the plotting of the priestly authorities of the Temple was intolerable to a devout and patriotic Jew of the first century.

-Certainly, his mission was to destroy Satan and his strongholds, But, as Scripture itself attested, the Messiah would accomplish this through suffering and death:
+Certainly, his mission was to destroy Satan and his strongholds.
+However, as Scripture attested, the Messiah would accomplish this through suffering and death as the ‘Servant of the LORD’:

 • Surely he has borne our griefs and carried our sorrows, yet we esteemed him stricken, smitten of God, and afflicted.
 But he was wounded for our transgressions, he was bruised for our iniquities, and the chastisement of our peace was upon him, and with his stripes, we are healed” - (Isaiah 53:4-6).

-An incorrect understanding of the Messiah would produce an incorrect understanding of what it meant to be his disciple.
+An incorrect understanding of the Messiah would produce a flawed understanding of discipleship.
 Just as God called Jesus to self-denial and suffering, so he summoned his disciples to walk that same path.

-In his summons, he used the analogy of “taking up the cross.”
-Not only did this hint at how he would die, but he also presented his audience with a frightening image.
-Crucifixion was used by Rome to execute rebellious slaves and political revolutionaries.
+Jesus used the analogy of “taking up the cross.”
+Not only did this hint at how he would die, but he also presented his audience with a grim image.
+Rome used crucifixion to execute rebellious slaves and political revolutionaries.
 The condemned man was forced to carry the crossbar on which he would be hung to the execution site, adding humiliation to his other sufferings.

 RELATED POSTS: